Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-1.md

    - Using Visual Studio code, connect to the GitHub repository that you created in the earlier step and push the application code base to your GitHub repository.

 2. **Deploy Infrastructure:**
-   - In the GitHub repository, navigate to the setting and add github action secreat and variable as below.
+   - In the GitHub repository, navigate to the setting and add github action secrets and variable as below.
      - Create GitHub secrets with the same name as mentioned below.
         - **SERVICEPRINCIPAL**: Create a secret to store service principal details.
 You can find the details in the Environment details tab of your environment.
         - **SQLPASSWORD**: You need to store **<inject key="AzureAdUserPassword"></inject>(Azure AD user password)** as a secret.